eugene-shashkov/http-to-keras-api/README.md

 POST /trainmodel
 ```

-> ``/ismodelexist`` "Is model exist" method is checking if learning finished and .h5 file created
+> ``/ismodelexist`` "Is model exist" method is checking if learning finished and .h5 file is created
 ```
 POST /ismodelexist
 ```